- Do you Qualify?

-- Crafts (unless a farmer brings a small amount of farm-sourced crafts as a small adjunct to their primary inventory of farm-grown foods - allowed on a case-by-case basis).
+- Crafts (however, farmers may include a small amount of farm-sourced crafts as a small adjunct to their primary inventory of farm-grown foods - allowed on a case-by-case basis).

-- Imported or out-of-state agricultural products including coffee beans.
+- Imported or out-of-state agricultural products such as coffee beans.

 - Wholesale or resale products of any kind.

 - Locally made products that do not include Washington farm-sourced ingredients.